Scattering amplitudes of stable curves: One and two channel factorization

-\end{Review} \begin{enumerate} \item[(i)] $A$ contains a $4$-pointed $\bP^1$ without marked points attached to $x$ and $y$ and to the rest of the subcurve $A'$ at $2$ points. $\bP^1$ has degree $1$ by Lemma~\ref{wefwetb}~(1). \item[(iiW)] $A$ contains a $3$-pointed $\bP^1$ of degree $0$ without marked points attached to the rest of the subcurve $A'$ at $2$ points and also to $x$ (or $y$). \item[(iiB)] $A$ contains a $3$-pointed $\bP^1$ of degree $1$ without marked points attached to the rest of the subcurve $A'$ at $2$ points and also to $x$ (or $y$).\footnote{Note that this $\bP^1$ can't have degree $>1$ by Lemma~\ref{wefwetb}~(1).} \item[(iii)] $A$ contains a $3$-pointed $\bP^1$ with a marked point attached to the rest of the subcurve $A'$ at one point and also to $x$ (or $y$).
+\item[(iiW)] $A$ contains a $3$-pointed $\bP^1$ of degree $0$ without marked points attached to the rest of the subcurve $A'$ at $2$ points and also to $x$ (or $y$). \item[(iiB)] $A$ contains a $3$-pointed $\bP^1$ of degree $1$ without marked points attached to the rest of the subcurve $A'$ at $2$ points and also to $x$ (or $y$).\footnote{Note that this $\bP^1$ can't have degree $>1$ by Lemma~\ref{wefwetb}~(1).} \item[(iii)] $A$ contains a $3$-pointed $\bP^1$ with a marked point attached to the rest of the subcurve $A'$ at one point and also to $x$ (or $y$).
 This $\bP^1$ must have degree $0$ by Lemma~\ref{wefwetb}~(1). \end{enumerate}